-The MSU Counseling Center provides individual and group counseling services that are responsive to students needs and consistently strives to balance making services accessible while maintaining the capacity to provide students with ongoing counseling services (II.A.1).
+The MSU Counseling Center provides individual and group counseling services that are responsive to student needs, and consistently strives to balance making services accessible while maintaining the capacity to provide students with ongoing counseling services (II.A.1).

-Staff are hired with attention to their ability to provide services that address the needs of various student communities and awareness and growth towards inclusive excellence and diversity competence is expected.
+Staff are hired with attention to their ability to provide services that address the needs of various student communities.
+Awareness and growth towards inclusive excellence and diversity competence is expected of Counseling Center staff.
 (II.A.2).